tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISTITES_NOT_MET if the value of dwc:countryCode is bdq:Empty; AMENDED the value of dwc:countryCode if it can be unambiguously interpreted to a value in the bdq:sourceAuthority; otherwise NOT_AMENDED</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the value of dwc:countryCode is bdq:Empty; AMENDED the value of dwc:countryCode if it can be unambiguously interpreted to a value in the bdq:sourceAuthority; otherwise NOT_AMENDED</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>